TWALL9/hags-to-riches/episodes/arc 5 - the hole/ep52 - drink the raven-aide.md

 - decide that it's a good idea to see Maitre De'Borde about this, he does Raven Queen stuff
 	- he says that he's aware of her rituals, but has no idea which of many horrible things are stuck in this man
 	- says that most of the time these rituals are done in the shadowfell, with the fact that the ritual victim has better conduit to the entities being summoned.
+- de'borde also says that one of the cultists is more than they appear to be
+	- probably the leader?

 # Fascionistas
 - Once we leave the shadowfell, annith goes off to scrounge some materials for her New Brew